sayitfast/MountWizzard3/docu/modelbuilding.md

 could go for step 2.
 Please consider the amount of time used against the improvements for each additional step.

-If you have a setup which is quite stable and / or repeatable
+If you have a setup which is quite stable and / or repeatable, you could omit step 1 and directly start with step 2.

 ##### Step 2